CISecurity/OVALRepo/scripts/README.md

 # Scripts

+*Please note: this documentation is a work in progress.
+If you have questions or suggestions, please [create an issue](https://github.com/CISecurity/OVALRepo/issues/new) with a full description of your question or idea.*

 This folder contains scripts that can be used:

 - [By Content Users](#scripts-for-content-use) to build custom packages of content.